Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 This isn’t hyperbole.
 The concentration is staggering:

-- China holds ~15% (and falling, due to export restrictions)
+• China holds ~15% (and falling, due to tightened export restrictions)

 The U.S.-China semiconductor conflict is, in effect, a war over the means of intelligence production.
 The CHIPS and Science Act allocated over $52 billion to incentivize domestic chip manufacturing.
-TSMC is building two 2nm fabs in Arizona—a $65 billion investment.
+TSMC is now planning up to 12 fabs and four advanced-packaging facilities in Arizona—far beyond the original two-fab plan.
+Equipment installation for its N3 fab begins mid-2026, with 2nm/A16 chips to follow.
 The explicit goal is to reduce dependence on Taiwan, which sits 100 miles from mainland China.

 Export controls have made China a marginal producer of AI chips.
+As of April 2026, the U.S. has tightened controls further, and Nvidia’s market share in China has dropped from 95% to roughly 55%, with Huawei gaining ground.
 DeepSeek founder Liang Wenfeng stated bluntly: “Money has never been the problem for us; bans on shipments of advanced chips are the problem.”

 Yet China is responding.
-SMIC is reportedly readying production lines for 5nm chips.
-Beijing’s “Big Fund” pours billions into domestic semiconductor development.
-A technological decoupling is underway—potentially creating two incompatible AI ecosystems, American and Chinese, competing for global influence.
+SMIC continues advancing domestic chip production.
+Beijing’s “Big Fund” pours billions into semiconductor development.
+A technological decoupling is underway—creating two increasingly incompatible AI ecosystems, American and Chinese, competing for global influence.

 The Taiwan Question